nxrighthere/ENet-CSharp/README.md

 `ENet-Unity` contains script with native libraries for the Unity.

-These packages are provided only for traditional platforms: Windows, Linux, and MacOS (x64).
+These packages are provided only for traditional platforms: Windows, Linux, and macOS (x64).

+Supported OS versions:
+- Windows 7 or higher
+- Linux 4.4 or higher
+- macOS 10.12 or higher

 Usage
 --------